 Regional Branding Example: Made in Vermont.
 Regional branding can directly influence on the product price: the available researches show that furniture branded as Made in Vermont can achieve up to six percent higher price on the market when compared to other Northern Forest brands.
 Regional branding, therefore, presents a way of promotional strategy, which includes all activities that make some area attractive for living, working, and entertainment, by encouraging the development of the regional economy and contributing to the regional development.
 All available studies show that there is no standard manual on the development of the regional branding; Each region is marked by its specific physical, social, cultural and historical characteristics, which define the specific context for the branding of a region.
-The only thing in common to each of those regions is a strong passion on the mobilization of involved the development inhabitants to be in of their region.
-Source: http://vermontwoodsstudios.com only on the regional level, and it is expected that the importance of FBI sectors will rise because of the trends and policies related to the development of the rural areas, not just in EU but also on the worldwide level.
+The only thing in common to each of those regions is a strong passion on the mobilization of inhabitants to involved in the development of their reaion.
+Source: http://vermontwoodsstudios.com because of the trends and policies related to the development of the rural areas, not just in EU but also on the worldwide level.